WelcomeToMonday/ladybug/docs-src/articles/installation.md

 #### Referencing Ladybug in the Platform Target Project

-While we're working on the `.csproj` file, we can also add the reference to the Ladybug library.
-Find the `<ItemGroup>` section with the `<PackageReference>` elements referencing MonoGame (if you can't find this, feel free to create a new ItemGroup section by creating a new set of `<ItemGroup> </ItemGroup>` tags), and add a new line: `<Reference Include="..\lib\ladybug.dll">`.
-If you're using multiple Ladybug modules, add one of these lines for each .dll file you have in `lib`.
+While we're working on the `.csproj` file, we can also add the reference to the Ladybug Pipeline extension library.
+Find the `<ItemGroup>` section with the `<PackageReference>` elements referencing MonoGame (if you can't find this, feel free to create a new ItemGroup section by creating a new set of `<ItemGroup> </ItemGroup>` tags), and add a new line: `<Reference Include="..\lib\ladybug-pipeline.dll">`.
+If you're using multiple external libraries, add one of these lines for each .dll file you have in `lib`.

 You will have to repeat this step for each Platform Target Project you have.

 ### Wrapping Up

 With that, you should be all set to get started with Ladybug and MonoGame.
-In the [next section](/ladybug/articles/scene_management.html), we'll go over setting up game scenes using Ladybug's Scene Management Module!
+In the [next section](/ladybug/articles/scene_management.html), we'll go over setting up your first Ladybug Scene!